snowplow-archive/snowplow.github.com/_posts/2015-10-16-iglu-objective-c-client-0.1.0-released.md

 IGLUClient * client = [[IGLUClient alloc] initWithUrlPath:resolverUrl andBundles:nil];
 {% endhighlight %}

-Once you have successfully created a Client you can start validating JSONs.  **Please note** that the client will only accept JSONs that have already been converted to NSDictionary objects.
+Once you have successfully created a client you can start validating JSONs. **Please note** that the client will only accept JSONs that have already been converted to NSDictionary objects.**

 {% highlight objective-c %}
 // Utility function found in IGLUUtilities